paintingofblue/discord-telegram-chat-bridge/README.md

 ![image](https://user-images.githubusercontent.com/90877067/182315491-7aedc897-a961-474c-9672-6293e80ea386.png)

 Open the .env file provided, and replace the following values:
-* Token - Your discord bot token
+* Token - Your Discord bot token
-* telegram_token - Your telegram bot token sent by BotFather
+* telegram_token - Your Telegram bot token sent by BotFather
 * chatid - The ID you just noted down from the POST request you made

 Run main.py, and it should now be listening for any messages sent in the server your bot is in.